cost6/challenge.swisscyberstorm.com/1-challenges.md

 <h2>What do you have to do?</h2>
 First, you have to register and participate in the online qualification for the Swiss final.
-Next, if you are among the top 10 of your category, you join us at the Swiss final from 11.-13.
-September at Campus Sursee.
+Next, if you are among the top 10 of your category, you join us at the Swiss final from 11th - 13th September at Campus Sursee.
-And finally, if you are among the top 5 of your category at the Swiss final, you join us as member of the Swiss team for the European Cyber Security Challenge final from 20.-22.
-October in Lucerne and Bern.
+Finally, if you are among the top 5 of your category at the Swiss final, you join us as member of the Swiss team for the European Cyber Security Challenge final from 20th - 22nd October in Lucerne and Bern.

 <h4>Registration</h4>
 <ul class="fa-ul">